saidaspen/aoc2019/README.md

 * [Day 3: Crossed Wires](https://adventofcode.com/2019/day/3) - Solutions: [Java](https://github.com/saidaspen/aoc2019/blob/master/java/src/se/saidaspen/aoc2019/aoc03/Aoc03.java), [Rust](https://github.com/saidaspen/aoc2019/blob/master/rust/aoc03/src/main.rs)
 * [Day 2: 1202 Program Alarm](https://adventofcode.com/2019/day/2) - Solutions: [Java](https://github.com/saidaspen/aoc2019/blob/master/java/src/se/saidaspen/aoc2019/aoc02/Aoc02.java), [Rust](https://github.com/saidaspen/aoc2019/blob/master/rust/aoc02/src/main.rs)
 * [Day 1: The Tyranny of the Rocket Equation](https://adventofcode.com/2019/day/1) - Solutions: [Java](https://github.com/saidaspen/aoc2019/blob/master/java/src/se/saidaspen/aoc2019/aoc01/Aoc01.java), [Rust](https://github.com/saidaspen/aoc2019/blob/master/rust/aoc01/src/main.rs)

+## The poems
+On the Advent of Code Reddit page there is a daily thread where people show off not only their solutions but also poems.
+Here are the poems I entered in the Advent of Code 2019 Reddit Megathreads.

+### Day 8

+    It’s digital now

+    There's no password managers in space,
+    You have to memorise them all;
+    Or take a picture, just in case,
+    To help, when time comes to recall.
+    Oh no, I forgot the code again,
+    Time to load the picture up;
+    Render it, layer by layer, then;
+    It’s digital now, new way to develop